knpdrz/AngelsManagement/readme.md

 ###### How to use (the not obvious parts)
 1. To view details of a person (volunteer/ student/ guardian)- double click row of the table with that persons' name
-2. To delete a person- right click the person and select 'Usuñ' (Delete)
+2. To delete a person- right click the person and select 'UsuÅ„' (Delete)
 3. To create a guardian- view details of a student you want to add guardian to, select 'Dodaj opiekuna' (Add guardian)